Best Free Quizlet Alternative in 2026

 The Quizlet Paywall Problem (What Changed)

 Quizlet wasn't always this way.
 For over a decade, it was genuinely free for students.
-Here's what happened:
+Here's the timeline:

-2022: Quizlet removes the free Learn mode — the adaptive study feature that actually helped with memorization.
-This was their #1 user-requested feature removal.
+- 2022: Quizlet removes the free Learn mode - the adaptive study feature that actually helped with memorization

-2024: They introduce AI-generated explanations... as a paid feature.
-Free users now see full-screen video ads between study sessions.
+- 2024: AI-generated explanations launch... as a paid feature.
+Free users now see full-screen video ads between study sessions

 Here's what free Quizlet users have lost: